+In the second line we used the triangle inequality for the trace distance.
+The third line is a consequence of the associativity of the beam-splitter cascade and the linearity of $\boxplus_\eta$ in each of its arguments.
+The penultimate line follows from the data-processing inequality for the trace distance. \end{proof}

-It is important to note that the states \( \sigma_n \) are generally not centered.
+It is important to note that the states \( \sigma_n \) are not centered in general.
 In our arguments, we apply displacement operators to center them, so as we will see, it is beneficial to have upper bounds on the first moments of \( \sigma_n \).
 The following lemma provides us with such an upper bound. \begin{lemma} Let $\rho$ be a centered $m$-mode quantum state with finite $s$-th order moments for some $s \geq 3$.
-Then, for any $j$ we have $|z_{n, j}|=\mathcal{O}\big(\frac{1}{n^{(s-1)/2}}\big)$ where $z_{n,j}=\tr(\sigma_n \ac_j)$. \end{lemma} \begin{proof} For sufficiently large $n$, we have
+Then, for any $j$ we have $|z_{n, j}|=\mathcal{O}\big(\frac{1}{n^{(s-1)/2}}\big)$, where $z_{n,j}=\tr(\sigma_n \ac_j)$ and $\sigma_n$ is defined in~\eqref{eq:def_sigmaN}. \end{lemma} \begin{proof} For sufficiently large $n$, we have

 In the first line, we utilize the fact that, according to~\eqref{eq:bound-tr-rho-n}, for large \( n \), we have \( \tr(\rho_n) \geq \frac{1}{2} \).
 The second line leverages the fact that \( \rho \) is centered.
-The fourth line follows from the Cauchy–Schwarz and AM-GM inequalities, while in the sixth line, we use the fact that \( |k| \geq k_j \).
+The fourth line follows from the Cauchy–Schwarz and AM-GM inequalities, while, in the fifth line, we use the fact that \( |k| \geq k_j \).
 Finally, the last line follows from the finiteness of the \( s \)-th order moments of \( \rho \). \end{proof} Now, let \( z_n = (z_{n,1}, \dots, z_{n,m}) \) consist of the first moments of \( \sigma_n \), defined as

 Additionally, let \( \tilde{\sigma}_n \) be the displacement of \( \sigma_n \) by \( D_{z_n} \):